Manifest destiny: Filibusterism

 After the Mexican–American War ended in 1848, disagreements over the expansion of slavery made further annexation by conquest too divisive to be official government policy.
 Some, such as John Quitman, Governor of Mississippi, offered what public support they could.
 In one memorable case, Quitman simply explained that the state of Mississippi had "lost" its state arsenal, which began showing up in the hands of filibusters.
 Yet these isolated cases only solidified opposition in the North as many Northerners were increasingly opposed to what they believed to be efforts by Southern slave owners—and their friends in the North—to expand slavery through filibustering.
 Sarah P. Remond on January 24, 1859, delivered an impassioned speech at Warrington, England, that the connection between filibustering and slave power was clear proof of "the mass of corruption that underlay the whole system of American government".
 The Wilmot Proviso and the continued "Slave Power" narratives thereafter, indicated the degree to which manifest destiny had become part of the sectional controversy.

-Without official government support the most radical advocates of manifest destiny increasingly turned to military filibustering.
+Without official government support, the most radical advocates of manifest destiny increasingly turned to military filibustering.
 Originally filibuster had come from the Dutch vrijbuiter and referred to buccaneers in the West Indies that preyed on Spanish commerce.
-While there had been some filibustering expeditions into Canada in the late 1830s, it was only by mid-century did filibuster become a definitive term.
+While there had been some filibustering expeditions into Canada in the late 1830s, only by mid-century did filibuster become a definitive term.
 By then, declared the New-York Daily Times "the fever of Fillibusterism is on our country.
 Her pulse beats like a hammer at the wrist, and there's a very high color on her face."
 Millard Fillmore's second annual message to Congress, submitted in December 1851, gave double the amount of space to filibustering activities than the brewing sectional conflict.
 The eagerness of the filibusters, and the public to support them, had an international hue.
 Clay's son, a diplomat in Portugal, reported that the invasion created a sensation in Lisbon.

 Filibuster William Walker, who launched several expeditions to Mexico and Central America, ruled Nicaragua, and was captured by the Royal Navy before being executed in Honduras by the Honduran government.

 Although they were illegal, filibustering operations in the late 1840s and early 1850s were romanticized in the United States.
 The Democratic Party's national platform included a plank that specifically endorsed William Walker's filibustering in Nicaragua.
 Wealthy American expansionists financed dozens of expeditions, usually based out of New Orleans, New York, and San Francisco.
 The primary target of manifest destiny's filibusters was Latin America but there were isolated incidents elsewhere.
 Mexico was a favorite target of organizations devoted to filibustering, like the Knights of the Golden Circle.
 William Walker got his start as a filibuster in an ill-advised attempt to separate the Mexican states Sonora and Baja California.
 Narciso López, a near second in fame and success, spent his efforts trying to secure Cuba from the Spanish Empire.